borud/sysvak/README.md

 # sysvak

-Simple utility for digging out vaccine data from SYSVAK.
+Simple utility for digging out Covid-19 vaccine data for Norway from SYSVAK.
+I wrote this because I wanted something that was quick and easy and allowed me to pipe data into other applications.

 ## Install